 When conducting conveyancing transactions, fee earners are under a professional obligation to report any relevant matters to the lender that could adversely affect the title to the mortgage property or the value of the security.

 Dealing with lenders as clients is a high-risk area that conveyancing lawyers do not always appreciate.
-Claims by UK Finance lenders have accounted for around a quarter of all claims against the profession since the 1980's.
-It is worth remembering that lender dissatisfaction may lead to firms being removed from their conveyancing panels.
-Without lender panel membership, the future of any conveyainicg will be even more perilous than it is currently.
+Claims by UK Finance lenders have accounted for around a quarter of all claims against the profession since the 1980’s.
+It is worth remembering that lender dissatisfaction may lead to firms being removed from lender conveyancing panels.
+Without lender panel membership, the future of any conveyancing firm will be even more perilous than it currently is.

-A template for a CQS Dealing with Lender Policy is availabel from multiple suppliers.
+A template for a CQS Dealing with Lender Policy is available from multiple Law Tech suppliers.